-Central San has just issued a request for proposals (RFP) for a vendor who will design, construct, operate and maintain the solar array for up to 25 years.
+Central San has awarded a Power Purchase Agreement to REC Solar who will design, construct, operate and maintain the solar array for up to 25 years.
 The project goals include a short construction period, minimal, ongoing maintenance activity, and minimizing panel visibility to neighboring residential areas while balancing existing site constraints.

 Figure 1 presents the project site location.

 Figure 2 presents the areas of the site available for the solar project, given the property’s varying slopes and easement constraints for existing, underlying pipelines.
 Area B is Central San’s preferred location for the solar facility, though this area is necessarily larger than needed.
-The vendor that will design, construct, operate, and maintain the solar array will have several buildable locations to choose from to provide needed flexibility to site the system in a way that it can be built cost-effectively.
-Central San will also require that the visibility of solar array from the Blum Road neighborhood’s residential areas be minimized so as to preserve the site’s rural appearance from non-commercial areas.
+Central San will require that the visibility of solar array from the Blum Road neighborhood’s residential areas be minimized so as to preserve the site’s rural appearance from non-commercial areas.

 The Project would consist of a 1.75 -megawatt solar photovoltaic energy generation facility and include: